 - Thessaloniki: Delicious food, vibrant bars and excellent shopping attract visitors from all over.
 Take an enchanting stroll from the port to the White Tower.
 Continue to Aristotelous Square and visit the Rotunda and the Old City.

-- Lakes: At an altitude of 850m lies Lake Prespa.
+- Lakes: At an altitude of 850m lie the Prespa Lakes.
 Admire the breathtaking view and observe the pelicans and rare birds in their natural habitat.
 In Kerkini, look out onto a majestic landscape, and in Heimaditida and Zazari become one of the lucky few to discover a masterly composition of colours and natural beauty.

-- Caves: Awaken your adventurous spirit in Halkidiki’s Petralona, where a human skull at least 250,000 years old was discovered.
-The Alistratis cave near Serres and the Angitis cave near Drama are also worth a visit.
+- Caves: Awaken your adventurous spirit in Halkidiki’s Petralona Cave, where a human skull at least 250,000 years old was discovered.
+The Alistratis Cave near Serres and the Angitis Cave near Drama are also worth a visit.

-- Other cities: Discover the marvels of Macedonia by visiting these cities waiting to welcome you with their history and their beauty: Kastoria, with its gounaradika (legendary fur manufacturers) and the aristocratic lake; Florina, with its stately mansions; Edessa, with the cascading waterfalls; and the old city of Kavala, with its unique hotel-monument, the Imaret.
+- Other cities: Kastoria, with its gounaradika (legendary fur manufacturers) and aristocratic lake; Florina, with its stately mansions; Edessa, with the cascading waterfalls; and the old city of Kavala, with its unique hotel-monument, the Imaret.

 - Pindos National Park: In an isolated mountainous region between the borders of Grevena and Ioannina lies this unique ecosystem that is home to many rare plants and animals.

-- Mount Olympus: The tallest mountain in Greece and its first national park is a destination in Macedonia that stands out for its astounding natural beauty – and, of course, the challenge of climbing to 2,918m.
+- Mount Olympus: The tallest mountain and first national park of Greece is a destination in Macedonia that stands out for its astounding natural beauty – and, of course, the challenge of climbing to 2,918m.

 Experience the best of Macedonia